Reference guide • AI & data • educational, rigorous, no promises

 Version changes are not judged on a few days of results, but on datasets large enough to assess probability stability, calibration quality, and observed performance over time.
 That is why Past results remains the main public reference for checking how the model behaves in practice.

-Important: short windows with only a few matches are not statistically meaningful on their own.
+Note: short windows with only a few matches are not statistically meaningful on their own.
 Accuracy can swing sharply over small samples without proving that one version was truly better or worse.
-On Foresportia, prediction engine performance is evaluated on larger datasets and monitored over time.
+Engine performance is evaluated on larger datasets and monitored over time.

 Reliability: calibration, confidence, and honest probability